Skip to content

 8. La Spiaggiola, Numana

 Moving to the Marche region on the eastern coast of Italy, you should not miss the beautiful beach of la Spiaggiola.
-It lies in the coastal town of Numana, Ancona, which includes many other amazing beaches.
-La Spiaggiola is a picturesque sight and a natural swimming pool in the Adriatic Sea that you will definitely enjoy.
+It lies in the coastal town of Numana, Ancona, which includes many other excellent beaches.
+La Spiaggiola is a picturesque sight and a natural swimming pool in the Adriatic Sea that you will enjoy.

 How to get to La Spiaggiola